Understanding The Contradictions With BPD: "I Hate You, Don't Leave Me”

 For those living with borderline personality disorder, it can be challenging to maintain relationships.
 If you know someone who has BPD, it may help to recognize that their responses are part of their condition.
 Their ability to process circumstances and thoughts can be limited at times, as they often experience extreme emotions.
 Whether you or someone you love has BPD, consider reaching out for support from a therapist.

 You might also consider online therapy if you feel shame about seeing a provider or can’t find a personality disorder specialist in your city.
-Research has proven that online therapy is an effective method of treating borderline personality disorder.
+Research has proven that online therapy is an effective method of treating borderline personality disorder and comorbid disorders, such as eating disorders.
 One study published in Frontiers in Psychiatry found that patients experienced significant improvement across various metrics after receiving internet-based treatment for BPD.
 The study noted that borderline personality disorder is often an undertreated condition and that internet-based therapy could bridge that gap in treatment.

 The availability of mobile and computer-based therapy platforms can provide opportunities for guided treatment.
 In addition to holding counseling sessions, therapists can lead clients through exercises and lessons proven to aid in recognizing triggers when they arise, acting as an invaluable resource.